devopsingh/iac-tutorial-master/docs/10-kubernetes.md

 ## Infrastructure as Code project

-Create a new directory called `kubernetes` inside your `iac-tutorial` repo, which we'll use to save the work done in this lab.
+Create a new directory called `kubernetes` inside your `iac-tutorial-example` repo, which we'll use to save the work done in this lab.

 ## Describe Kubernetes cluster in Terraform